noisufnoc/syslog2hec/README.md

 ### Notes
 I had best luck with this using Docker host networking.
 You can omit this setting and expose TCP/UDP 514, however I experienced some NATing in the syslog data which caused the sending IP to be that of my container on the Docker network.
 YMMV, if you have a better way of accomplishing this, feel free to file a PR/Issue.

+### Here be dragons.
+Thou art forewarned
+Obviously this is an exercise in learning to build and deploy a Docker image.
+I offer no warranty or support for running this in a production environment.
+This software is not endorsed or supported by Splunk or Balabit.